 No matter how much you invest your assets on your startup, it is all going to be wasted if you don’t have honest and dedicated workers.
 Before you open a consignment store, you must make a list of the workers you’ll need to hire.
 You should train your staff before starting your shop that how to value the needs of customers and help them in finding the best product for them.

 If you are searching for how to start a consignment store, then you can take help from this sample business plan in which we have a complete guide on how to run a consignment shop.
-This sample business plan will guide you by informing you about the staff Jude will hire for running the City Thrift Store.
+This thrift store business plan sample will guide you by informing you about the staff Jude will hire for running the City Thrift Store.

 7.1 Company Staff